 Move Your Body

 Exercise is nature’s natural anti-depressant.
-Studies show that even low-level exercise like walking or gardening can have a profound affect on mood and stress levels, not only that, but most adults are Vitamin D deficient due to lack of time spent in the sun! (and you know what vitamin D fights?... you guessed it—COVID)
+Studies show that even low-level exercise like walking or gardening can have a profound affect on mood and stress levels, not only that, but most adults are Vitamin D deficient due to lack of time spent in the sun! (and incase you were wondering, Vitamin D is one of the best vitamins to fight things like Covid)

 This doesn’t mean you need to invest a new home gym system or a high-dollar membership.
 Go for a walk.
 Take a yoga class.
 Enjoy a bike ride.
 Aim to move your body for at least 30 minutes 3 times a week and slowly work your up to longer workouts.